MohamedBassem/E-Bachelor/ProposedProtocol.md

     - Removes the axiom set from memory.
   - Failure
     - If the axiom set is not defined : `XXX Err : Unknown axiom set`.
+    - If the axiom is staged : `XXX Err : Axiom is staged, please unstage it first`.

 - DOWNLOAD *AXIOM_SET* (TO *ABSOLUTE_PATH*)